pypewpew/pewpew/docs/assembly.rst

 <https://www.adafruit.com/category/946>`_ board that supports CircuitPython (the
 `Feather M0 Express <https://www.adafruit.com/product/3403>`_ works great for this) with female pin headers, and to solder the male pin headers onto the PewPew FeatherWing.
-Afterwars, insert the LED Matrix into place, solder its pins from the bottom, and trim them with wire cutters.
+Afterwards, insert the LED Matrix into place, solder its pins from the bottom, and trim them with wire cutters.

 .. image:: images/pew-assembly.png